tsitema/ComsolExamples/README.md

 * **LaserAnnealing.mph**

 Annealing of a material with a moving Gaussian beam.
 Annealing increases the material's absorbtion coefficient according to Arrhenius equation.

+* **Moving_body_turbulence.mph**

+A rigid body floating in a turbulent fluid.
+Turbulence is generated using random a velocity field at the boundary.